Building The Future

 • New San Diego County Office of Labor Standards and Enforcement

 will serve as the central location for education and resources for

 employers and their workers and pursue enforcement measures to protect

 • $11.9 million from one-time stimulus funds to develop affordable housing to reduce homelessness

-• $10 million increase to help people experiencing homelessness regionwide by working with cities to buy shelters and places to stay to help people experienceing homlessness across the region
+• $10 million made available to cities countywide to buy shelters and places to stay to help people experienceing homlessness across the region

 • $3 million to waive permit fees to encourage building accessory dwelling units